-School Meals - The Department of Food & Nutrition Services (DFNS) supports student academic achievement by providing delicious, nutritious meals at affordable prices, in a safe, friendly, and attractive environment within a self-supporting operation.
-The Program is supported by and operated within the guidelines of United States Department of Agriculture (USDA) meal programs including the National School Lunch Program (NSLP).
+School Meals - The Department of Food & Nutrition Services (DFNS) enhances student academic achievement by offering nutritious, high-quality meals at affordable prices in a safe, welcoming, and attractive environment.
+As a self-sustaining program, DFNS follows the guidelines of the United States Department of Agriculture (USDA) meal programs, including the National School Lunch Program (NSLP).